Czech nuclear energy ambitions face stiff tests | DW | 09.03.2021

 "The problem is nobody knows how much the unit will cost," says Michal Snobr, an analyst and activist CEZ shareholder.
 "The government estimates CZK160 billion but projects in the EU and US suggest CZK300 billion is more realistic."

 The British government agreed over five years ago to pay up to €110/MWh for the power produced by the Hinkley Point nuclear plant.
-Lipavsky's Pirates want Lex Dukovany to include a cap on the price the government could pay.
+Lipavsky's Pirates want the new bill to include a cap on the price the government could pay.

 However, the likes of Germany and Austria, which oppose new reactors in the neighborhood, will be disappointed that the opposition is only challenging the conditions of the tender.

-A rarity in Europe, no parliamentary party in the Czech Republic opposes nuclear.
+No parliamentary party in the Czech Republic opposes nuclear power, somewhat of a rarity in Europe.
 That reflects widespread public support and leaves environmentalists fighting a lonely battle against the expansion, which is the main plank in the government's long-term national energy strategy.

 NGOs argue that, far from being vital for decarbonization, new nuclear power projects are actually holding back the process.

-Campaigners at Hnuti Duha (Rainbow Movement) call it "striking" that political parties fail to promote renewables in the same way they do nuclear, arguing that surveys suggest the public supports them even more than nuclear energy.
+Campaigners at Hnuti Duha (Rainbow Movement) call it "striking" that political parties fail to promote renewables in the same way they do nuclear power, arguing that surveys suggest the public supports them even more than nuclear energy.

 Although the government signed up to the EU Green Deal's target to cut emissions by 55% by 2030, the Czech Republic now looks set to delay dispensing with coal to 2038, matching the earliest potential commissioning of the new reactor.